ja-fra/zk-configuration/README.md

                            // will be (recursively) created as needed.

-// Constructor will block until connection is established Configuration config = new ZookeeperConfiguration(zkConnection, 5000, "/test");
+// Constructor will block until connection is established Configuration config = new ZookeeperConfiguration(zkConnection, zkTimeout, zkRoot);

 // Use the Configuration object like any other Commons-Configuration implementation.
 String val = config.getString(key);